white731/jest_hw/README.md

 ### Notes
 - `yarn run test` runs all test
-- try using array iterators like filer, map, etc where
+- try using array iterators like filter, map, etc where

 ### Bonus